mikedowd300/apiPrototypeServer/README.md

   $ node start

-or, if you plan to alter the code on the server it may be best to also install nodemon with the following command:
+or, if you plan to alter the code on the server, it may be best to also install nodemon with the following command:

   $ npm install -g nodemon

- after which you can start your with:
+ after which you can start the application with:

   $ nodemon start